 What Does MVP Mean in Software Development?

-A Minimum Viable Product (MVP) is a simplified version of a product that includes only the core features to satisfy early users and validate a product idea in the market.
-The goal of an MVP is to test assumptions, gather feedback, and iterate quickly.
-This approach helps avoid heavy investment into full-scale development before truly understanding user needs.
+A Minimum Viable Product (MVP) is a simple version of a software product that only has the core features to satisfy early users and validate a new idea.
+It is used to test assumptions, gather feedback, and iterate quickly.
+Thus, MVPs can prevent large investment in full-scale development before understanding user demands.

-The MVP concept is widely used in Lean and Agile methodologies, where the focus is on continuous improvement and rapid iteration.
+Lean and Agile methodologies, which emphasize fast iteration and ongoing development, commonly use the MVP concept.
 By starting with a minimum set of features, focusing on a viable product that delivers value, and treating the MVP as a real product, companies can make informed decisions about what features to develop next, ensuring a product that is both user-centered and cost-efficient.

 >> Read more: 8 Software Development Life Cycle (SDLC) Methodologies